mriyaz/The-Extra-Smile-Game/README.md

-# FindTheExtraSmile
+# Find The Extra Smile Game
-A game to find the extra smile.
+A Javascript game to find the extra smile.

 A simple game using DOM manipulation to find the extra smile.